4th Luftwaffe Field Division

 The 4th Luftwaffe Field Division (4.Luftwaffen-Feld-Division) was an infantry division of the Luftwaffe branch of the Wehrmacht that fought in World War II.
-It was formed using surplus ground crew of the Luftwaffe and served on the Eastern Front from late 1942 to June 1944 when it was destroyed during Operation Bagration.
+It was formed at Gross-Born Troop Maneuver Area with men who had trained at Flieger-Ausbildungs Regiment 14 in Austria and surplus ground crew of the Luftwaffe.
+It served on the Eastern Front from late 1942 to June 1944 in Army Group Centre's area of operations and took part in the Battle of Nevel.
+It subsequently fought in engagements in the Velish, Nevel and Vitbesk sectors until it was destroyed during Operation Bagration.

 Operational history

 The 4th Luftwaffe Field Division, one of several Luftwaffe Field Divisions of the Luftwaffe (German Air Force), was formed in mid-1942 in Gross-Born Troop Maneuver Area, under the command of Oberst Rainer Stahel.
-Intended to serve as infantry, its personnel were largely drawn from surplus Luftwaffe ground crew.
+Intended to serve as infantry, its personnel were largely drawn from surplus Luftwaffe ground crew as well as men who were training at Flieger-Ausbildungs Regiment 14 in Austria.
 In November 1942, it was assigned to Army Group Centre on the Eastern Front.
-Posted to a sector near Vitebsk, it defended this against Soviet operations.
+Posted to a sector near Vitebsk as part of the II Luftwaffe Field Corps, commanded by Alfred Schlemm, it had the task of securing the connection between Army Groups North and Centre and defended this sector against Soviet operations.
+It fought in the Battle of Nevel and through the autumn/winter of 1943 around Vitebsk in Byelorussia.

 In November 1943, responsibility for the division was transferred to the Army and it was renamed 4th Field Division (L).
 Its Field Jager battalions became the 49th, 50th and 51st Jager regiments.
 Early the following year, it received some of the surviving personnel of the 3rd Field Division (L), which had just been disbanded.
 In the summer of 1944, the 4th Field Division (L) was still defending Vitebsk as part of the LIII Corps in the 3rd Panzer Army.
 When the Red Army began the Vitebsk–Orsha Offensive of Operation Bagration on 22 June 1944, the corps was surrounded within days.
-The division was encircled at Vitebsk and subsequently destroyed with its commander, Generalleutnant Robert Pistorious, killed in action.
+Encircled at Vitebsk it was subsequently destroyed, along with LIII Corps, with the divisional commander, Generalleutnant Robert Pistorious, killed in action.